 For each configuration option, list the symbol name and the string describing it.

-For nRF Connect for Visual Studio Code instructions, list the configuration options as they are stated on the Generate Configuration screen.
+For the nRF Connect for VS Code extension instructions, list the configuration options as they are stated on the Generate Configuration screen.

 The sample configuration defines …